Frequently Asked Questions

 No. The Registrar will enroll you in courses for your program.
 An email will be sent out to accepted students with the steps to take to select courses.
 You will be registered for one class from each of the faculty.

 What vaccinations do I need to travel?

-Two COVID vaccinations are required.
-The rest of the vaccinations depends on several variables, including your destination and your own particular medical profile.
+Vaccinations depend on several variables, including your destination and your own particular medical profile.
 It is best to contact your private physician or the county health department to find out what vaccinations you need.

 I have a medical condition, what should I do?